HealthHealth

 The infant mortality rate (IMR) is defined as the probability of dying within the first year of life and refers to the number of babies under 12 months who die in a year per 1,000 live births during the same year.
 Similarly, the under-five mortality rate (U5MR) is defined as the probability of a child dying between birth and their fifth birthday.
 The U5MR refers to the number of children under five years old who die in a year per 1,000 live births in the same year.

-An alternative approach to monitoring age-specific mortality nationally since 2009 is the rapid mortality surveillance system (RMS) based on the deaths recorded on the population register by the Department of Home Affairs.2 The RMS data have been recommended by the Health Data Advisory and Co-ordinating Committee because corrections have been made for known biases.
-In other words, the indicators shown in the table are nationally representative.
-The RMS reports vital registration data adjusted for under-reporting which allow evaluation of annual trends.
-They suggest the IMR peaked in 2003 when it was 53 per 1,000 and decreased to 23 per 1,000 in 2017.
-During the same period the U5MR decreased from 81 per 1,000 to 32 per 1,000.
+An alternative approach to monitoring age-specific mortality nationally since 2009 is the rapid mortality surveillance system (RMS) based on the deaths recorded on the population register by the Department of Home Affairs.3 These data have been corrected for known biases.
+In other words, the trends shown are based on nationally representative numbers.
+The RMS reports vital registration data adjusted for under-reporting which allows for the evaluation of annual trends.

 The neonatal mortality rate (NMR) is the probability of dying within the first 28 days of life per 1,000 live births.
-The NMR was 12 deaths per 1,000 live births in 2017.
-Estimates of the NMR are derived directly from vital registration data (i.e. registered deaths and births without adjustment for incompleteness) up to 2013, and from 2013 onwards the estimates were derived directly from neonatal deaths and live births recorded in the District Health Information System.
+The NMR has remained stable, at around 12 deaths per 1,000 live births.
+Estimates of the NMR were derived from vital registration data (i.e., registered deaths and births without adjustment for incompleteness) up to 2013, and from 2013 onwards the estimates were derived directly from neonatal deaths and live births recorded in the Department of Health’s District Health Information System (DHIS).
+The NMR estimates therefore exclude deaths that occur in private sector health facilities or at home.

-2 Bradshaw D, Dorrington RE, Nannan N & Laubscher R (2014) Rapid Mortality Surveillance Report 2013.
-Cape Town: Medical Research Council.
+3 Bradshaw D, Dorrington R, Nannan N, Laubscher R. Rapid Mortality Surveillance Report 2013.
+Cape Town: South African Medial Research Council.
+2014.

 The vital registration system and the Health Information System in South Africa remain inadequate for monitoring levels of and trends in infant and child mortality.
 South Africa is therefore reliant on survey data in this regard.
 The most reliable estimates of childhood mortality are collected from Demographic and Health Surveys (DHS), conducted every five years.